Chalsean/XFaction/README.md

 > Area 52 communication not working (this is intentional).

-> BNet whispers going to users not running addon.

-> Guild chat being duplicated if you are in guild of origin.

-> Communicating player status is inconsistent.

 > Not parsing main names with funky characters properly.

 ### Planned enhancements